dgoldberg1900/finalProject/finalProject/documents/progressReport_v2.md

 ## Algorithmic Design and Implementation
 The algorithmic design and implementation phase is underway with Daniel covering the Kalman implementation and Andrew covering the Particle Filtering implementation.

+So far both the `kalman_filter.py` and the `particle_filter.py` have had major updates with important methods and classes added.
+Both filters require a few more additions before the simulation_runner can be established and initial tests conducted.

 ## Particle Filter Localization Algorithm